 The HCFBECA awards scholarships to African-American graduating high school seniors who reside in Howard County.
-The applicant for this award is required to submit an application and to meet the criteria stated below.
+The applicant for this award is required to submit an application between January 15th and March 15th of the current year and to meet the criteria stated below.
 Failure to meet these criteria may result in the rejection of the application or denial of this award.
-Applicant shall submit a recent professional photo of themself with the application.
+The applicant shall submit a recent professional photo of themself with the application.

 A. Residency: Applicant shall have been a Howard County resident for at least 15 months and shall have resided in the county a minimum of one year immediately prior to the date of the scholarship award.

 B. Age/Race: Applicant shall be African-American and shall not have reached the age of twenty (20) years on the date of the award.

 C. Scholastic Record: Applicant shall have a minimum grade point average of 2.50. (high school cumulative).

 D. Citizenship: Applicant shall be U.S. citizen or permanent U.S. resident.
 (Residency as defined by the U.S. Immigration and Naturalization Service).

 E. Recommendation: Applicant shall furnish two (2) letters of recommendation, one of which shall be written by a Howard County resident.
 Letters shall be written by persons not related to the applicant.

 F. Acceptance for Further Study: Applicant shall be eligible to enroll as full time in an accredited post-secondary school.
 (A full time student normally enrolls for 12 credit hours in an institution using the semester, trimester or quarter system).
 An accredited post-secondary school provides a degree or certificate in a recognized occupation.
 Evidence of acceptance and the student enrollment status (or other requested documentation) shall be presented to the Scholarship Committee by July 31st of the current academic year or earlier upon demand by the Committee.